-Figure 9: Results of t-test on the mean weights of Candragupta Goddess on Throne and Samudragupta coins
+Fig. 9.
+Results of t-test on the mean weights of Candragupta Goddess on Throne and Samudragupta coins

-The comparison of the Goddess on Throne coins with Goddess on Lotus Coins of Candragupta II, illustrated in Figures 5 and 6, shows a rather small difference in weights, but that small difference suggests that the Goddess on Throne coins were slightly lighter on average.
-This finding might suggest that the weight of coins issued by Candragupta II may have been rising over time.
-It would stand to reason that the Goddess on Throne coins, being closer to the design of Samudragupta's coins, were issued earlier than the Goddess on Lotus coins.
+The comparison of the Goddess on Throne coins with Goddess on Lotus Coins of Candragupta II, illustrated in Figures 5 and 6, shows a small difference in weights, but that small difference suggests that the Goddess on Throne coins were slightly lighter on average.
+This finding might suggest that the weight of coins issued by

+Candragupta II may have been rising over time.
+One would expect that the Goddess on Throne coins, being closer to the design of Samudragupta's coins, were issued earlier than the Goddess on Lotus coins.
 The fact that the Throne coins are slightly lighter would then suggest that there was a tendency for the weight to rise slightly over time, even within the reign of a single king.

-In summary, we see that the attribution of any coins to Candragupta I falls down on close scrutiny, both on grounds of style and design and on grounds of their weight.
-All the coins which some previous authors have assigned to Candragupta I should be assigned to either Samudragupta (the King and Queen type) or Candragupta II (the Archer and related types with Goddess on Throne), and that is the practice adopted in this paper.
+In summary, we see that the attribution of any coins to Candragupta I falls down on close scrutiny, both on grounds of style and design and on weight.
+All the coins which some previous authors have assigned to Candragupta I should be assigned to either Samudragupta (the King and Queen type) or Candragupta II (the Archer and related types with Goddess on Throne).
+This is the practice adopted in this paper.
 Note that this is not a new approach; many authors agree with Allan's suggestion that Candragupta I did not issue any coins.
-Kumar's idea of reattributing Candragupta II's Goddess on Throne coins to Candragupta I seemed like a clever one, but unfortunately it does not pass the test of close examination.
+Kumar's idea of reattributing Candragupta II's Goddess on Throne coins to Candragupta I unfortunately does not pass the test of close examination.

 Besides assigning no coins to Candragupta I, this study makes a number of other attributions.
-As these are all quite conventional, I do not provide any justification for these decisions.
-All coins with the legend $K\bar{a}ca$ are attributed to Samudragupta; all Archer type coins with an object in front of the king's face are assigned to Candragupta III; and all coins of Prakāsāditya and the Nameless coins of the Archer type are attributed to the Huns.
-Since the kings after Skandagupta are consolidated into one group, the "Later Guptas," I do not have to make any assumptions on whether there were one or two kings named Narasimhagupta or how many kings were named Kumāragupta.
-The distribution of coins in the database of 1,609 coins that then follows is summarized in Figure 10.
+As these are all conventional, I do not provide any justification for the decisions.
+All coins with the legend Kāca are attributed to Samudragupta; all Archer type coins with an object in front of the king's face are assigned to Candragupta III; and all coins of Prakāśāditya and the Nameless coins of the Archer type are attributed to the Huns.
+Since the kings after Skandagupta are consolidated into one group, the 'Later Guptas', I do not have to make any assumptions on whether there were one or two kings named Narasimhagupta or how many kings were named Kumāragupta.
+The distribution of coins in the database of 1,609 coins is summarised in Figure 10.
 Note that the coins that are the main subject of this paper, to be discussed in the next section, are attributed to Candragupta II for the purposes of the table in the figure.
 What we see is confirmation of the commonly held view, mentioned earlier, that the average weights of the coins of successive kings rise steadily.
-We also see that the most numerous coins are those of Candragupta II, followed by Samudragupta, Kumāragupta I,
+We also see that the most numerous coins are those of Candragupta II, followed by Samudragupta, Kumāragupta I, Skandagupta and Candragupta III, in that order.
+This is all as expected, although in what follows I will propose changes that will somewhat upend this expectation.